Gevsin/WEB_Detox/README.md

 ---------------

 # Taquito :
 - The Taquito is kind of like ethersjs / Web3js  if we consider EVM and EVM based chains .
+It provides all functions and methods to interact with Tezos(It is NON-EVM) based blockchain .